Saudi Arabia Flag

 • Individuals.

-The disseminated key variables used by external users:
+The disseminated key variables that are mostly used by external users:

 Completeness